Skip to main content

 The Hidden Superpowers

-What gets overlooked in documentation: Gemini CLI uses ReAct (Reason and Act) loops.
+What gets overlooked in the documentation: Gemini CLI uses ReAct (Reason and Act) loops.
 The tool thinks out loud, explains its steps, and corrects itself.
 Like a senior developer doing pair programming with you.

-Yes, actually.
-Google completely subsidizes it.
+Google fully subsidizes access.
 You get:

-• 1,000 requests per day
+• 1,000 requests per day (free)

-• Access to Gemini 2.5 Pro (normally paid)
+• Access to Gemini 3 Pro

 • No hidden costs